 The Heritage Pizza Stone is a great option if you dislike the look of stained stone.
 It’s matte black on one side, which means stains won’t show up as easily.

 Seventy-five percent of customers have awarded 5/5 for this product at the time of writing this review.
 It’s one of the best pizza stones for oven and grills and comes with a handy cutter wheel for slicing your pizza.

 We gave this our #4 spot because of its elegant design and lifetime guarantee.

 In July 2019, Peter Barron (a verified customer) said: “[This] is a gorgeous stone that’s easy to clean and use.
 It heats up evenly and makes an amazing pizza from scratch.”

-Some users reported their purchase arrived broken or cracked after a few uses.
-While this might be down to delivery rather than quality, it is concerning.
-The manufacturer claims that it’s guaranteed for life, however, so it’s worth contacting them if you receive a broken product.
+Some users reported their purchase arrived broken or that it cracked after a few uses.
+While this might come down to delivery rather than quality, it is concerning.
+The manufacturer claims that this stone is guaranteed for life, so it’s worth contacting them if you receive a broken product.

+Negatives?
 Some customers reported that their stone broke sooner than anticipated.
-If this happens, then call customer service.
+If this happens, call customer service.